SO(4,1) Yang-Mills theory of quantum gravity: Introduction

-The paper is organized as follows: Sec. \ref{sec:conserved} describes the conserved quantities of mass and linear momentum, oscillation momentum, and angular momentum, how these are represented in the theory, and how they appear intrinsically through the vortex model; Sec. \ref{sec:bak} derives the Yang-Mills theory with only a lattice and the gravitational potential and no background manifold.
-This section also explains how the bookkeeping coordinate system works; Sec. \ref{sec:yangmills} shows a derivation of the field equations for the SO(4,1) Yang-Mills theory and its formulation as two covariant field equations; Sec. \ref{sec:geo} derives the equation for particle motion and shows that it is the same as the geodesic equation; Sec. \ref{sec:sep} gives a discussion for how the theory satisfies the Strong Equivalence Principle (SEP) which GR also satisfies; Sec. \ref{sec:novel} discusses novel predictions made by the theory; Sec. \ref{sec:quantum} briefly mentions the mathematical justification for a renormalizable quantization; Sec. \ref{sec:tests} shows that the theory agrees with measurements within the solar system including redshift, perihelion precession, time dilation and light bending (\ref{sec:traj}), binary pulsar precession (\ref{sec:1pn}), the quadrupole formula for gravitational radiation as well as showing that there are no dipole/monopole moments (\ref{sec:energyloss}), and the equations for an expanding Robertson-Walker universe (\ref{sec:ae}); Sec. \ref{sec:disagreement} explores any possible experimental disagreement with the theory; Sec. \ref{sec:novel} discusses tests that may confirm or deny the theory's predictions; and Sec. \ref{sec:relwork} discusses related work.
+The paper is organized as follows: Sec. \ref{sec:conserved} describes the conserved quantities of mass, linear momentum, and angular momentum in a de Sitter Yang-Mills current; Sec. \ref{sec:yangmills} shows a derivation of the field equations for the SO(4,1) Yang-Mills theory and its formulation as two covariant field equations; Sec. \ref{sec:geo} derives the equation for particle motion and shows that it is the same as the geodesic equation; Sec. \ref{sec:sep} gives a discussion for how the theory satisfies the Strong Equivalence Principle (SEP) which GR also satisfies; Sec. \ref{sec:quantum} briefly mentions the mathematical justification for a renormalizable quantization; Sec. \ref{sec:tests} shows that the theory agrees with measurements within the solar system including redshift, perihelion precession, time dilation and light bending (\ref{sec:traj}), binary pulsar precession (\ref{sec:1pn}), the quadrupole formula for gravitational radiation as well as showing that there are no dipole/monopole moments (\ref{sec:energyloss}), and the equations for an expanding Robertson-Walker universe (\ref{sec:ae}); Sec. \ref{sec:disagreement} explores any possible experimental disagreement with the theory; Sec. \ref{sec:novel} discusses tests that may confirm or deny the theory's novel predictions; and Sec. \ref{sec:relwork} discusses related work.
 There are also two Appendices.